Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

 where the indicator r.v.s $\{W_i\}_{i=1}^N$ are i.i.d. such that

-In general, it is non-trivial to obtain a tight lower bound to the expression \eqref{ratio_bd2}, which is the expectation of the ratio of two correlated random variables.
-In the following, we consider the special case of statistically identical users with $p_i=p,\forall i$, and evaluate the expectation exactly.
+In general, it is non-trivial to obtain a tight lower bound to the expression \eqref{ratio_bd2}, which is defined as the expectation of the ratio of two correlated random variables.
+In the following, we evaluate the expectation exactly in the special case of statistically identical users with $p_i=p,\forall i \in [N].$

 Note that, we can express the random variable $\sum_{j=1}^M Z_j(t)$ as

 where $Y_i(t) = \big(\frac{1}{\sqrt{p_i}}+\sum_{k\neq i} \frac{1}{\sqrt{p_k}}\mathds{1}(C_i(t)=C_k(t))\big)^{-1}. $ Given our i.i.d. mobility assumption, the r.v. $\bm{C}(t+1)$ is independent of $\bm{h}(t)$.
 Hence,